 Gut microbiome diversity was estimated using the first three Hill numbers (q D; Chiu and Chao 2014, Alberdi and Gilbert 2019a) calculated using the R package hilldiv (v.1.5.1, Alberdi and Gilbert 2019b): q = 0 (species richness), q = 1 (the exponential of Shannon’s entropy index) and q = 2 (the inverse of the Simpson’s diversity index).
 Linear models were used to test the effect of Line × Density and Line × Light intensity on each Hill number.
 When significant, the interactions were further investigated using post hoc Tukey’s pairwise comparison using the emmeans package (v.1.8.1.1, Lenth 2021).
-Spearman correlations (adjusted for multiple testing using false discovery rate (fdr) correction) were used to test for associations between bacterial richness and diversity (i.e. the first three Hill numbers) andwith medaka growth-relate traits (i.e. body condition and somatic growth rate) using the corr.test function from the psych package (v.2.2.9, Revelle 2021).
+Spearman correlations (adjusted for multiple testing using false discovery rate (fdr) correction) were used to test for associations between bacterial richness and diversity (i.e. the first three Hill numbers) with medaka growth-related traits (i.e. body condition and somatic growth rate), as well as with medaka final standard length.
+These correlations were performed using the corr.test function from the psych package (v.2.2.9, Revelle 2021).
+Finally, we applied a Canonical Correlation Analysis (CCA) to explore the relationships between gut microbiome composition and medaka’s traits.
+CCA was conducted using the mixOmics package (v.6.23.4, Rohart et al. 2017).
+Results from the CCA were visualised using a correlation circle plot.

 Results

+Composition of the whole gut microbiome

+After standardization of the data, we identified a total of 3,189,868 sequence reads (mean = 30,969 reads per sample) and 627 ASVs for 103 samples.
+As expected, dominant phylum of the medaka gut microbiome included Proteobacteria (60.5% and 59.2% of reads in LB and SB medaka, respectively), followed by Bacteroidetes (2.5 and 2.4%, respectively), Verrucomicrobia (2.0 and 3.2%, respectively) and Actinobacteria (2.2 and 3.9%, respectively).
+Bacterial communities were also characterized by large relative abundance of Cyanobacteria (29.2 and 28.8%, respectively), while Firmicutes represented only 0.7% and 0.5% of reads in LB and SB medaka, respectively (Fig. S2).

 Genotype-driven variation in gut microbiome